-Alibaba – house that Jack Ma built by Duncan Clark
+Alibaba – The House that Jack Ma Built by Duncan Clark

-Book begins by telling you a bit about the stature of Jack Ma in the world, how he hob nobs with the whos who of the world and he is in fact one of them – just in case you do not know that.
+The book begins by telling you a bit about the stature of Jack Ma in the world.
+How he hobnobs with the whos who of the world and he is, in fact, one of them – just in case you do not know that.
 It then talks about what he believes in – the iron triangle of Alibaba – e-commerce, logistics & finance.
 So far so good, you enjoy reading the insights of a business leader.
 You can not but agree with him on most points.

 China changed because of us in the past 15 years.
 We hope in the next 15 years, the world changes because of us. – Jack Ma

-Somewhere the story of Jack Ma and Alibaba takes a back seat and author decides to introduce you to China and its business environment and that makes a lot of sense.
+Somewhere the story of Jack Ma and Alibaba takes a back seat and author decides to introduce you to China.
+And its business environment and that makes a lot of sense.
 I assume the average non-Chinese reader needs this introduction to understand the context in which Alibaba was taking shape.
 So, not just Alibaba, you also get to know a bit about journeys of other Chinese giants like Baidu and Tencent.
-Author brings in the foray of American companies into China and how each of them had to go back forced by a combination of restrictive policies and local businesses.
-They bring out how the outsider completely failed to understand Chinese market and business environment.
-He touches upon the classic business battles specially with a case of Yahoo.
+The author brings in the foray of American companies into China.
+And how each of them had to go back forced by a combination of restrictive policies and local businesses.
+They bring out how the outsider, completely failed to understand Chinese market and business environment.
+He touches upon the classic business battles especially with a case of Yahoo.